Juan Rafael Fuentes: Nottingham Forest

 On 8 February 2018, after six months without a club, Fuentes signed with Nottingham Forest which was managed by countryman Aitor Karanka.
-His only Championship appearance of the season took place on 24 April, when he played the first half of the 3–0 home win over Barnsley.
+His only Championship appearance of the season took place on 24 April, when he played the first half of the 3–0 home win over Barnsley before breaking his leg.

+Fuentes announced his retirement in December 2019, aged 29.